Wishing you knew more about Aboriginal culture? Search no more.

 Blue Mud Bay responses

-However, white Australia responded in a patronising way to the Blue Mud Bay case.
+However, non-Aboriginal Australia responded in a patronising way to the Blue Mud Bay case.

 While Aboriginal prowess is accepted in art and tourism, a mainstream commercial approach is not accepted as soon as it might impact established white interests.